MicrosoftDocs/appcenter-docs/docs/sdk/data/xamarin.md

 - **String partition:** The partition that the document lives in.
 You will most likely be using the `DefaultPartitions.UserDocuments` option to store this within a specific user's partition.

-Jim, the user who created the `user` object, wants to view all of his personal data.
-Say we've created some code in our app that enables Jim to fetch his personal data that's stored in the database.
+If the user who created the `user` object wants to view all of their personal data, they could perform a read.
+Imagine we've created some code in our app that enables the user to fetch their personal data that's stored in the database.
 Fetching the data would look like this:

 ```csharp
 var fetchedUser = await Data.ReadAsync<User>(user.Id.ToString(), DefaultPartitions.UserDocuments);